 Finding the right database(s) for searching:

-These databases are usually good choices for entrepreneurial topics:
+These databases are good choices for help in finding articles on entrepreneurial topics:

 For more on selecting databases and for tips on searching, see Library Databases for Finding Journal Articles -- including information on finding non-research articles.